 - Global citation services don’t cover the Nigerian market.

-Here’s the exact framework I use:
+Here’s the exact framework I use for local SEO citation building:

 Step 1: Audit & Correct GBP Details